TUTvision/Online-Panoptic-3D/README.md

 ### Parameters

-Voxblox's parameters work as explained in their documentation, and can be given as an input to our package:
+Voxblox's parameters work as explained in their documentation, and can be given as an input to our reconstruction node:
 [https://voxblox.readthedocs.io/en/latest/pages/The-Voxblox-Node.html](https://voxblox.readthedocs.io/en/latest/pages/The-Voxblox-Node.html)

 Subscribed ROS topics: